-France and Britain are both moving out of lockdown, but can you visit Chamonix this summer?
-We look at the options for travel from June 09 onwards...
+Can you visit Chamonix this summer?
+We look at the options for travel from Aug 09 onwards...

 Lockdown in France ended in May

-The vaccination rate in France has increased significantly and the country is vaccinating at a similar rate to the UK.
-The country reached 20 million vaccinations by the end of April and passed 40 million on June 05.
+The vaccination rate in France has increased significantly and the country has been vaccinating at a faster rate than the UK since June.
+The country passed 60 million on July 10 and 70 million on July 26.

 Will you need to quarantine if you visit France?

-However, as of 09 June, fully vaccinated people have no restrictions on entry to the country and no quarantine.
-All that is required is a negative Covid test (antigen or PCR) taken within the previous 72 hours of travel to France
+As of June 09, fully vaccinated people have no restrictions on entry to the country and no quarantine.
+All that is required is proof of vaccination and a completed 'déclaration sur l’honneur' (found on this page).

 The UK’s new 'traffic light' started on 17 May.
-France is currently in the ‘Amber’ category, which means visits are legal, but require a 10 day home quarantine on return to the UK (which can be reduced to 5 days using the 'Test and Release' programme).
+France is currently in the ‘Amber’ category, which means that all double-vaccinated travellers are not required to quarantine on arrival back to the UK.
+Non-vaccinated travellers need to quarantine for 10 days on return to the UK (which can be reduced to 6 days using the 'Test and Release' programme).
+Full information is available here.

 When did the lifts open in Chamonix?

 The Aiguille du Midi cable car opened from May 19, operating with a 50% max capacity to start, then 65% from June 09 to 100% by the end of June.
-Wearing a mask will be compulsory.
+Wearing a mask is still compulsory.

-The 'Step into the Void' feature also opened on May 19 and the Tramway du Mont Blanc is scheduled to start again from June 12.
+The 'Step into the Void' feature also opened on May 19 and the Tramway du Mont Blanc opened on June 12.

-The century-old Montenvers track is currently being improved, bringing forward work that was originally planned for autumn 2021.
-The renovations took place from 02 to 23 May, focussing initially on a 600 metre section of track.
+The century-old Montenvers track has been improved, bringing forward work that was originally planned for autumn 2021.
+The renovations took place from May 02-23, focussing initially on a 600 metre section of track.
 The line reopened on 29 May.

 Visit Chamonix this summer